Create a NEW APPLICATION. Application materials will be saved and you will be able to return to them until your application is complete.

 The Association of Genetic Counseling Program Directors has established a waiver for the $100 fee associated with the NMS Match.
 Prospective students who demonstrate financial need AND have a cumulative GPA of 3.0 or greater can apply for a match fee waiver.
 Prospective students should apply for a fee waiver BEFORE registering for an NMS number.

-Applications for the match fee waiver are due by Oct.
-5, 2022.
-Applicants will be notified on October 26, 2022 as to whether they have received a waiver.
 There are a limited number of waivers, so not all applicants will receive a waiver.
 Instructions for how to register for the NMS match will be provided to those who receive a waiver.

 Waivers are non-transferable to future match cycles or other prospective students.
 Prospective students who are applying for a match fee waiver will be required to write a short essay and to upload at least one of the following documents demonstrating financial need: